Documentary Clearance Counsel

 If you have a largely completed documentary film and have questions about whether you have retained all copyright in your film and actually hold the rights to screen the film at festivals or for wider distribution, then the firm’s clearance counsel services may be right for you.
-As clearance counsel, Amy advises independent producers on what rights and clearances they need for their audiovisual projects to minimize their exposure to potential litigation.
+As clearance counsel, Amy advises independent producers on what rights and clearances they need for their documentary or docu-series projects to minimize their exposure to potential litigation.

 Knowing what rights and clearances are needed in an audiovisual project is much more complicated than one might think.
-Although documentary filmmakers have more lee-way than narrative filmmakers to incorporate third party materials into their films without permission, they do not have free rein and must be prepared to defend the unlicensed use of someone else’s photo, music, brand, artwork, audio/video clips, etc. against potentially legitimate infringement claims.
+Although documentary producers have more lee-way than narrative filmmakers to incorporate third party materials into their films without permission, they do not have free rein and must be prepared to defend the unlicensed use of someone else’s photo, music, brand, artwork, audio/video clips, etc. against potentially legitimate infringement claims.

 Best practices for documentary filmmakers would therefore include creating a rights and clearance log in which all third party material that is incorporated in the project, including any incidentally captured material such as music playing on the radio in the background of an interview segment, is carefully logged and analyzed before the project is locked.
 Similarly, filmmakers are wise to have any personal releases, license agreements, crew deals, and other written agreements relating to the project reviewed prior to picture lock to ensure that the filmmaker has a clean chain of title and has complied with any contractual restrictions/obligations.
 After all, making changes to content or credits after mixing and mastering is almost always prohibitively expensive.

-To most effectively help with obtaining errors + omissions (e+o) insurance, the firm will need to have access to the following:
+To most effectively and efficiently help with obtaining errors + omissions (e+o) insurance, the firm will need to have access to the following, with all documents organized in a shared online folder such as Dropbox or Box:

 - link to view cut of film (e.g., Vimeo link with password); this is particularly important when doing fair use analysis because it is necessary to see the context of the use to render an opinion